About

 In 1999, Pat Horner and Larry Lawrence had a conversation outside of Taco Juan's on Tinker St. about the recent publication of the folded brochure about woodstock that was recently published by the Woodstock Chamber of Commerce & Arts.
 The two spoke of the need for a more comprehensive Woodstock 'Guide' and The following year, Bob Mc Broom (Onteora Mt.
 House) helped produce the 1st Guide (34 pages, designed by Ken Schneidman).

-A 2002 edition was 32 pg., (designed by Naomi Graphics) and in 2003 and 2004, under Bob Mc Broom, followed by Leilani Claire, the Guide increased in size to 52 pages.
-DMC design (Donna Calcavechio) designed the '03 and '04 issues along with the 2005, 56 page collectors edition.
-Pat Horner was contracted by the Chamber in 2004 to produce the 2005 version after the passing of Leilani Claire.
-The 2006, 52 page version, celebrating Hervey White, 100 years of the maverick and the artist, Andree Ruellan was designed by Katie Jellinghaus and the team of Larry, Pat and Katie started working together and continue to the present day.
+A 2002 edition was 32 pg., (designed by Naomi Graphics) and in 2003 and 2004, under Bob Mc Broom, with help from Leilani Claire, the Guide increased in size to 52 pages.
+DMC design (Donna Calcavechio) designed the '03 and '04 issues along with the 2005, 56 page version.
+Pat Horner was contracted by the Chamber in 2004 to produce the 2005 collectors edition after the passing of Leilani Claire.
+The 2006, 52 page version designed by Katie Jellinghaus, celebrated Hervey White, 100 years of the maverick and the artist, Andree Ruellan.
+The team of Larry, Pat and Katie started working together in 2006 and continue to the present day.
 The 2007 and 2008 editions continued to celebrate the arts and the "Art that is Life".

 In January of 2009, the new board of directors at WCOCA decided to not continue publishing the Guide.
-Larry and Pat had worked on the 40th anniversary issue for months and made the leap into publishing it themselves.
-Having a short selling season and the downturn in the economy challenging the task, yet another collectors edition (44 page) was produced and distributed beginning in May, 2009, and is still being sought after.
-Now open to all businesses (previously for chamber members only), the Guide is growing and becoming more of a regional resource to serve a larger community.
+Larry and Pat had worked on the 40th anniversary issue for months and made the leap into publishing themselves.
+Having a short selling season and the downturn in the economy challenging the task, yet another collectors edition (44 pages) was produced and distributed beginning in May, 2009, and is still being sought after.
+Now open to all businesses (previously ads and listings were for chamber members only), the Guide is growing and becoming more of a regional resource to serve a larger community.
 The web page WoodstockGuide.com was launched in 2009 and re-designed in May 2010.

 Larry Lawrence began life in Los Angeles in the mid-40s and in the early 60s he jumped a train headed to New York City, eventually settling into a 70 room Hells Kitchen rooming house.
 After a stint in San Francisco, he came to Woodstock in 1998 and turned 12 Tinker Street into a sort of sculptural project while digging out the basement for a new studio where he's now working on a line of rolling ball machines.